bengler/pingable/README.md

 * A check to verify ActiveRecord's current connection.
 * A check to check the ability for Rails' cache to read and write values.

+Common checks for are only installed for dependencies that are discovered automatically.
+For example, if ActiveRecord has not been `require`d, then the ActiveRecord check is not included.

 License
 -------